spautz/example-template-app/README.md

-# example-template-app
+# Example Template: React App

-Example code: spautz's opinionated template for a nontrivial React app
+This is my opinionated template for how a nontrivial React app should be organized and configured.